ComfyUI Extension: ComfyUI-VibeVoice

 • Zero-Shot Voice Cloning: Use any audio file (.wav, .mp3) as a reference for a speaker's voice.

-• Automatic Model Management: Models are downloaded automatically from Hugging Face and managed efficiently by ComfyUI to save VRAM.
+• Automatic Model Management: Models are downloaded automatically and managed efficiently by ComfyUI to save VRAM.

 • Fine-Grained Control: Adjust parameters like CFG scale, temperature, and sampling methods to tune the performance and style of the generated speech.